 \subsection{Non-targeted Transferable Attacks}

-Non-targeted transferable attacks are based on the Iterative-Fast Gradient Sign Method (I-FGSM) \cite{kurakin2018adversarial}, which iteratively calculates the gradient of the classification loss with respect to the input and update perturbations along the direction of maximizing the loss.
-The multiple-step update of I-FGSM leads to a high wrong prediction of white-box models.
+Non-targeted transferable attacks are based on the Iterative-Fast Gradient Sign Method (I-FGSM) \cite{kurakin2018adversarial}, which iteratively calculates the gradient of the classification loss with respect to the input and updates perturbations along the direction of maximizing the loss.
+The multiple-step update of I-FGSM leads to more wrong predictions of white-box models.
 However, the generated adversarial examples are hard to attack other black-box models.
 This phenomenon is called over-fitting to the white-box model \cite{Kurakin2017AdversarialML}.
 Subsequently, several works perform data augmentation or advanced gradient calculation to overcome the over-fitting problem.
 Data augmentation creates various input patterns, which generate adversarial perturbations with a generic pattern.
-For the input images, Diverse Input (DI) \cite{xie2019improving} performs random resizing and padding, Scale-invariant method (SIM) \cite{Lin2020NesterovAG} apples scale transformation.
+For the input images, Diverse Input (DI) \cite{xie2019improving} performs random resizing and padding, Scale-invariant method (SIM) \cite{Lin2020NesterovAG} applies scale transformation, Admix \cite{wang2021admix} extends SIM by integrating images from other labels.
 However, these data augmentation approaches neglect to consider more diverse input patterns (\eg, random cropping in this paper), and focus on the loss-preserving transformation \cite{Lin2020NesterovAG}.
-This is because the gradient direction fluctuates violently under more diverse input patterns for non-target attacks without specified target classes.
+This is because the gradient direction fluctuates violently under more diverse input patterns without specified target classes in non-target attacks.
 Advanced gradient calculation pays attention to changing gradient calculation methods or designing a new loss function.
 For changing gradient calculation, the momentum term \cite{dong2018boosting} and the Nesterov accelerated gradient \cite{Lin2020NesterovAG} can be incorporated with I-FGSM to stabilize gradients.
 Translation-Invariant (TI) \cite{Dong2019EvadingDT} smooths gradients through a predefined convolution kernel in order to mitigate the over-fitting problem.
 Skip Gradient Method (SGM) \cite{Wu2020SkipCM} modifies the path of gradient backpropagation by skipping residual modules.
 Variance Tuning \cite{Wang2021EnhancingTT} utilizes gradients from data points around previous data to avoid over-fitting.
 For designing a new loss function, Attention-guided Transfer Attack (ATA) \cite{Wu2020BoostingTT} and Feature Importance-aware Attack (FIA) \cite{Wang2021FeatureIT} disrupt important features that are likely to be utilized in other black-box models.
 ATA applies Grad-CAM \cite{Selvaraju2017GradCAMVE} to represent attention weights of features.
 Different to ATA, FIA computes averaged gradients of features among various augmented inputs as attention weights.
 However, these new loss functions are restricted to global structures.
 In contrast, this paper calculates the feature similarity loss between global and local structures of images.